Ultimate Guide for Buying Property in Singapore (Local vs Foreigner)

 Apart from new HDB flats, Singapore PRs can’t buy a resale HDB flat alone, and can only buy resale ECs that have reached their 5-year Minimum Occupation Period (MOP).

-3. If you’re a Singapore PR jointly buying with another Singapore PR:
+3. Singapore PR jointly buying with another SPR

 - A resale HDB flat (3 years after obtaining your PR)